A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: A Non-Convex Approach

-Instead of convexification, we directly tackle the non-convex problem~\eqref{opt:LS} by a two-stage approach.
-An important step in our approach is the projection of a $d\times d$ matrix onto the group $\G$.
-This projection, denoted by $\Pi$, is defined as
+Instead of convexification, we propose to tackle the non-convex problem~\eqref{opt:LS} directly by a two-stage approach.
+An important subroutine in our approach is the projection of a $d\times d$ matrix onto the group $\G$.
+This projection, denoted by $\Pi_\G$, is defined by